-In this course, the student will learn the definition of quantitative research, literature review, and research method, collection of data and analysis of quantitative research reports.
-This course will provide an overview on the quantitative research methodology in nursing.
-Practical reviews / critical analyses of quantitative research studies from international journals will be carried out by students.
+In this course, the student will learn the definition of quantitative and qualitative research, literature review, and research method, collection of data and analysis of quantitative and qualitative research reports.
+This course will provide an overview on the research methodology in nursing.
+Practical reviews / critical analyses of research studies from international journals will be carried out by students and presentation of their critique as group work.
+Students are also required to produce a research proposal.

 - 1. Burns N. & Grove, SK (2018) Understanding Nursing Research: Building an evidence based practice.
 7th edit.
 Saunders.
 USA - 2.
 Moule, P & Jek G (2011) Making sense of research .
 4th edit.
-Learning matters .
-Sage - 3.
+Learning matters .Sage - 3.
 Polit, D.F.,& Beck, C.T.(2017) Essentials Of Nursing Research Methods, Appraisal evidence for nursing practice.
 9th Edit.
 Philadelphia, Lippincott - 4.
 Plichta, S.B. & Garson, L.S.
 (2013) Statistic for Nursing and Allied Health Lippincott .
 Philadephia - 5.
 Williamson G.R & Whittaker A.(2011) Succeeding in research project plans and literature reviews for nursing students.
 Learning Matters.
 Great Britain

-MQD7002: Nursing Research Project I
+MQD7014: Nursing Research Project